Relational pedagogy in early childhood education. What does the literature tell us?

 Relationality in a professional capacity may overlap with personal relationships, but it is different too.
 Relationality in a professional capacity is subject to certain personal and institutional conditions and circumstances and requires a range of competencies which could be developed and enhanced though training.
 Such competencies, however, can often be indeterminable, requiring a high level of awareness and alertness on the part of the early years educators.

-Acknowledgements: With thanks to Bogdan Dragomir, Graduate Research Intern at Norland, who assisted with the initial literature searches and preliminary review of selected papers.
+Acknowledgements: With thanks to Bogdan Dragomir and Monica Fearn, Graduate Research Interns at Norland, who assisted with literature searches papers.

 Funding: The Graduate Research Internship was funded by Norland Foundation.

 - Papatheodorou, T. (2023) “Relational Pedagogies in Early Childhood Education” In Oxford Bibliographies in Education.
 Ed.
 Susan Faircloth.
 New York: Oxford University Press.
 Available at: https://www.oxfordbibliographies.com/display/document/obo-9780199756810/obo-9780199756810-0301.xml?rskey=QO74Qg&result=1&q=Papatheodorou#firstMatch

 - Papatheodorou, T. (2022) Relational pedagogies in early childhood education.
 Conceptualisation, implications for practice, and the challenges for evaluation, Webinar at Aristoteleio University, Thessaloniki Greece, 7 May 2022 (Title in Greek: Σχεσιοδυναμική παιδαγωγική στην προσχολική αγωγή και εκπαίδευση: Θεωρητική προσέγγιση, πρακτικές εφαρμογές και η πρόκληση αξιολόγησης)